Errors

 }

-| HTTP Status | Code | Meaning |
+| HTTP status | Code | Meaning |

 |---|---|---|

-| 400 | validation_error | Invalid request body or parameters |
+| 400 | validation_error | Invalid request body or parameters. |

-| 401 | unauthorized | Missing or invalid API key |
+| 401 | unauthorized | Missing or invalid API key. |

-| 402 | payment_required | Payment required |
+| 402 | payment_required | Payment required. |

-| 402 | insufficient_credits | Not enough credits to complete the request |
+| 402 | insufficient_credits | Not enough credits to complete the request. |

-| 404 | not_found | Resource not found or API not enabled for account |
+| 404 | not_found | Resource not found or API not enabled for the account. |

-| 429 | rate_limit_exceeded | Too many requests |
+| 429 | rate_limit_exceeded | Too many requests. |

-| 500 | internal_server_error | Internal server error |
+| 500 | internal_server_error | Internal server error. |

 The code field is always present in error responses.
-A 400 from request validation uses validation_error; other 400 errors use bad_request.
+A 400 from request validation uses validation_error; other generic 400 errors use bad_request.
 A 402 uses insufficient_credits when the error message mentions insufficient credits, and payment_required otherwise.

 Example